-- 1. The PA compensation you enter on Line 1a of your PA-40 is not the same as box 16 on your Form W-2. - 2.
+- 1. The PA compensation you enter on Line 1a of your PA-40 is not the same as Box 16 on your Form W-2 (you believe that the PA compensation or withholding is incorrect). - 2.
 Your employer gave you a handwritten Form W-2. - 3.
 Your employer reported an incorrect amount on your Form W-2.
-You must also submit a written statement from your employer. - Your employer withheld PA income tax from your wages at a rate that is more than the 2007 tax rate of 3.07 percent. - You are a resident of a reciprocal compensation agreement state and your employer withheld PA Income Tax.
+You must also submit a written statement from your employer. - 4.
+Your employer withheld PA income tax from your wages at a rate that is more than the 2008 tax rate of 3.07 percent. - 5.
+You are a resident of a reciprocal compensation agreement state and your employer withheld PA Income Tax. - 6.
+The Medicare wages in Box 5 on your Form W-2 are greater than your PA wages in Box 16.
+In this case, complete and include with your return the PA-40 W-2 Reconciliation Worksheet.
+To obtain the worksheet, use one of the Forms Ordering Services on page 3. - You are a PA resident working in another state or country and did not have PA income tax withheld by your employer. - 8.
+You have a distribution from a nonqualified deferred compensation plan included in Box 1 of your Form W-2. - Your Form W-2 shows income earned or tax withheld for another state.

-- 6. The Medicare wages in Box 5 on your W-2 are greater than your PA wages in Box 16. - You are a PA resident working in another state or country and did not have PA income tax withheld by your employer. - 8.
-You have a distribution from a nonqualified deferred compensation plan included in Box 1 of your W-2.
+NOTE: If you do not have a Form W-2 or a federal substitute W-2, Form 4852, you must submit evidence of your

-NOTE: If you do not have a Form W-2 or a federal substitute W-2, Form 4852, you must submit evidence of your PA compensation and tax withheld by providing pay stubs and a statement identifying your employer and the reason you do not have a Form W-2.
+PA compensation and tax withheld by providing pay stubs and a statement identifying your employer and the reason you do not have a Form W-2.
 Please submit legible photocopies.
 Keep your original documents.